top of page

 Houses in Grundarfjörður town in Snæfellsnes Peninsula

-Historically, Grundarfjörður is a fishing town like most of the towns around the coast of Iceland; its harbor is one of the best in the Snæfellsnes Peninsula.
-But prior to becoming a fishing post, Grundarfjörður was a trading post for the many farms scattered over a relatively large area around the town.
-It was certified as an official trading post late in the 18th century by Iceland’s rulers, the Danish King, and Danish authorities after the trading monopoly was abolished.
-As a trading post, it only attracted a few people, and it didn’t start to take shape as a village until fishing and fish processing increased in the 1940s, when the government funded a project to develop the harbor.
-So, when you walk around the town, you will notice that most of the houses are from the early and mid-20th century.
-You might also notice that these are mostly the typical concrete single-family houses you see around Iceland, with very few old wooden houses of the kind found in Stykkishólmur.
+Grundarfjörður has historically been a fishing town, similar to many coastal towns in Iceland, and its harbor is among the finest on the Snæfellsnes Peninsula.
+Before its development as a fishing hub, Grundarfjörður served as a trading post for numerous farms spread over a considerable area surrounding the town.
+It was officially designated as a trading post in the late 18th century by Iceland's rulers, the Danish King, and Danish authorities, following the abolition of the trading monopoly.
+Initially, as a trading post, it attracted only a small number of people and did not begin to evolve into a village until the 1940s, when fishing and fish processing activities expanded, supported by a government-funded project to develop the harbor.
+As you explore the town, you will observe that most of the houses date back to the early and mid-20th century.
+These are predominantly typical concrete single-family homes common throughout Iceland, with only a few older wooden houses like those found in Stykkishólmur.

 A town with a French connection